Information for Faculty

 For exams, in particular, it is important that students contact their instructors as soon as possible and no later than seven (7) business days before the exam if they need testing accommodations.
 Students who fail to contact their professor seven (7) business days before the exam, are at risk of not receiving their eligible testing accomodation.
 If the instructor and the department are not able to proctor the exam, students will submit a Testing Services Request Form five (5) business days before the exam to be reviewed and confirmed by the faculty and the Center for Academic Success.
 Please note that proctoring requests are accepted on a first-come, first-served basis.

-What options should faculty explore before requesting testing services?
+What options should I explore before suggesting testing services to my student?

 • There is significant benefit for students to take their examinations with their instructors and so it is important to explore all options to this end.
 Rescheduling exams for students who are not able to start or complete the exam during the scheduled exam period or exploring options for proctoring by academic department staff and/or graduate students can be considered.
 It is important to note that our testing services are limited and we may not be able to fulfill all requests.